gulfstream/getdata-project/CodeBook.md

 [60] "frequency.body.gyrometer.standard.deviation.z" : *standard deviation of the z-axis, frequency domain, body gyrometer signal*

-[61] "frequency.body.acceleration.mag.mean" : *mean of the magnitude of the frequency domain, body acceleration signal*
+[61] "frequency.body.acceleration.magnitude.mean" : *mean of the magnitude of the frequency domain, body acceleration signal*

-[62] "frequency.body.acceleration.mag.standard.deviation" : *standard deviation of the magnitude of the frequency domain, body acceleration signal*
+[62] "frequency.body.acceleration.magnitude.standard.deviation" : *standard deviation of the magnitude of the frequency domain, body acceleration signal*

 [63] "frequency.body.body.acceleration.jerk.magnitude.mean" : *mean of the magnitude of the frequency domain, body acceleration, jerk signal*